shijiansu/spring-boot-2/spring-boot-2-advanced-by-zhuyu1991/3_spring-boot-2-redis-redisson/README.md

 # Update for original examples

-- provide new examples of StringRedisTemplate
+- provide new example of StringRedisTemplate
-- provide new examples of without the distributed lock
+- provide new example of without the distributed lock
 - redisson
   - https://github.com/redisson/redisson
   - https://blog.csdn.net/zhuyu19911016520/article/details/80418161